OleOaks/Mecrisp-Stellaris-VIM-Syntax-Highlighter/README.md

 -   When creating or reading a .fs file, it's VIM filetype is set to 'forth'.

-## VIM KEYSTROKES TO LEARN ( This plugin only relies on built-in VIM keystrokes ):
+## VIM KEYSTROKES TO LEARN ( This plugin relies primarily on built-in VIM keystrokes ):

 1. Beginner - Must know
-     A. `Ctrl-k`  - Open help for specific word
+   - `Ctrl-k`  - Open help for specific word
-     B. `Ctrl-p`  - Start code-completion
+   - `Ctrl-p`  - Start code-completion
-     C. `Ctrl-]`  - Follow forthtag link to definition of custom word
+   - `Ctrl-]`  - Follow forthtag link to definition of custom word
-     D. `:q`      - Close a help file that was opened
+   - `:q`      - Close a help file that was opened

-  2. Intermediate - Helpful to know
+- Intermediate - Helpful to know
-     A. Ctrl-y  - Closes code-completion without changing your word
+   - `Ctrl-y`  - Closes code-completion without changing your word
-     B. Ctrl-n  - Use Ctrl-n immediately after Ctrl-p to deselect, allows you to continue typing and auto update code-completion
+   - `Ctrl-n`  - Use Ctrl-n immediately after Ctrl-p to deselect, allows you to continue typing and auto update code-completion
-     C. Ctrl-n  - Use Ctrl-n and Ctrl-p to navigate up/down in the code-completion popup
+   - `Ctrl-n`  - Use Ctrl-n and Ctrl-p to navigate up/down in the code-completion popup
-     D. Ctrl-o  - After using Ctrl-] to follow a link, uste Ctrl-o to jump back to where you called the link
+   - `Ctrl-o`  - After using Ctrl-] to follow a link, uste Ctrl-o to jump back to where you called the link

-What happens automatically and what needs to be done by you?

-Description:

-Documentation(help): (~/.vim/doc/)
+## Documentation(help): (~/.vim/doc/)

   mecrisp-stellaris.txt
     Documentation for all standard Mecrisp-Stellaris words